mjmikulski/pinnacolada/cookbook/intro_to_gradients/part_1_leaf_that_require_grad.md

 assert d2b_da2.requires_grad is True
 ```

-As I said before: this is actually the key property that allows us to do PINN
+As said before: this is actually the key property that allows us to do PINN
 with pytorch.

 Side note: the `grad` function returns a tuple and always the first element of